 Finally, I try and pick as priorities things that I am interested in.
 Perhaps something that I would like to learn about or do as a hobby.
 For example, I don’t get paid to write iPad or Android applications, but I am really interested in both of those technologies and I might like to someday write a little app as a side project.
 Having a bit of diversity into some technology you’re not really working in for a living but you are interested in can be good.
 It can prevent you from being too narrowly focused and becoming a technology or language bigot.

 Pick your data sources

-My point here is that you have to be picky with your data sources.
-You want to pick the data you want to get, and you want to pick sources that have high signal to noise ratios.
+My point here is that you have to be picky with your information sources.
+You want to pick the information you want to get, and you want to pick sources that have high signal to noise ratios.

 To do this takes some effort and some time.
 The best way I have found to do this is to figure out strategies for determining quality.